Digital Financial Literacy

 - Explore how DFL can take into account these different enablers to the uptake of DFL and drive women’s usage of DFS

-We will allocate two days for each of the six enablers following the schedule below.
-Each of these conversations will be moderated by experts from the sector, along with your contributions – a community of over 1,500 organizations and people across the globe.
+We allocated two days for each of the six enablers, following the schedule below.
+Each of these conversations was moderated by an expert from the sector, along with your contributions – a community of over 1,500 organizations and people across the globe.

 - Enabler 1: Literacy with Matt Wallace of ONOW Myanmar, May 26 - 27